vuvictor1/Double-Pinball/README.md

 Program that animates two pinballs ricocheting off the 4 walls.
-Featured with collision detection, location tracker and control buttons.
+Featured with random direction generator, location tracker and control buttons.
 Requires user input for speed.
-Program written in C# language.
+Program written in C#.
 Runs using a bash script file.

 ***Run Instructions***
 ```